survivejs/webpack-book/manuscript/optimizing/02_tree_shaking.md

 }
 ```

-T> The *Consuming Packages* and *Authoring Packages* chapters contain further techniques that may come in handy.
+T> The *Consuming Packages* and *Authoring Packages* chapters contain further techniques that come in handy.

 ## Conclusion